Updated on August 3, 2022

 Use Repellents

 As mentioned, garlic and many essential oils can keep bed bugs at bay.
-There’s no evidence that showering before bed has a significant impact on whether you’ll get bitten, but using herbal products can often have a similar effect to spraying down with Off! before bed.
+There’s no evidence that showering before bed has a significant impact on whether you’ll get bitten.
+However, using herbal products can often have a similar effect to spraying down with Off! before bed.

 Using a product like No Bite Me soap before bedtime may also help your chances of a bed bug bite-free night.